 by President Andrew Jackson's Indian Removal Act of 1830.
 Thirdly,

-northeast and northeast into the fringes of the Plains and overland
+into the fringes of the Plains and overland to California, Oregon,

-to California, Oregon, and Colorado.
-If a dollar was to be made,
+and Colorado.
+If a dollar was to be made, there were traders,

-there were traders, such as the Bent Brothers and Holland Coffee,
+such as the Bent Brothers and Holland Coffee, who would eagerly

-who would eagerly deal in horses stolen from Mexico.
-Texas officials
+deal in horses stolen from Mexico.
+Texas officials even supplied

-even supplied Comanches with provisions, the better to speed
+Comanches with provisions, the better to speed them through on